 The STA’s AID is greater than or equal to the starting AID and less than starting AID + NSTA, using the Starting AID subfield in the eliciting Trigger frame, and with NSTA the total number of STAs that are scheduled to respond to the NFRP Trigger frame(#13318).
 NSTA is calculated by the following equation, with UL BW subfield(#11372) and Multiplexing Flag subfield from the eliciting Trigger frame: NSTA = 18  2BW  (Multiplexing Flag + 1)(#13547, #14198)

 A non-AP HE STA shall obtain NDP Feedback Report parameter values from the most recently received NDP Feedback Report Parameter Set element carried in the Management frames received from its associated AP.
 A non-AP HE STA with dot11MultiBSSIDActivated set to true and associated with a nontransmitted BSSID of a multiple BSSID set shall inherit the NDP Feedback Report parameter values from the NDP Feedback Report Parameter Set element when carried in the Management frames that have a TA whose value is equal to the transmitted BSSID of that multiple BSSID set if the NDP Feedback Report Parameter Set element is not carried in the nontransmitted BSSID profile for that BSSID.
-If the NDP Feedback Report Parameter Set element is not received in a Management frame that has a TA whose value is equal to the BSSID of the associated AP or to the transmitted BSSID of the multiple BSSID set, the non-AP HE STA shall use default values for the NDP Feedback Report parameters.(#12994)
+If the NDP Feedback Report Parameter Set element is not received in a Management frame that has a TA whose value is equal to the BSSID of the associated AP or to the transmitted BSSID of the multiple BSSID set, the non-AP HE STA shall use default values for the NDP Feedback Report parameters.

+If the Associated/Unassociated subfield in the eliciting NDP Feedback Report Poll Trigger frame is set to 1, a STA is scheduled to respond to the NDP Feedback Report Poll Trigger frame if it is not associated with the AP that sent the eliciting trigger frame. (#15818) (#12994)

-Transmission of the HE NDP feedback report response
+Transmission of the HE NDP feedback report response for associated STAs.

+The procedure described in this subclause is valid when the Associated/Unassociated subfield in the eliciting NDP Feedback Report Poll Trigger frame is set to 0.

 An NDP feedback report response is an HE TB NDP feedback PPDU, as defined in 28.3.17 (HE TB NDP feedback PPDU).

 A STA transmitting an NDP feedback report in response to a Trigger frame, shall set the TXVECTOR parameter as for transmitting an HE TB PPDU in response to a Trigger frame as described in 27.5.3.3 (STA behavior for UL MU operation), except for the following parameters: